iAbhishek91/learnMaven/README.md

 Validate >> compile >> test >> package >> integration test >> verify >> install

+each one of them are known as phases.
+There is a relation between goals.

+### goals

+- Goals in maven are like tasks.
+- Multiple goal can be bound to a single lifecycle phase. or mostly its one to one bound b/w phases and goals.
+- we can execute a goal or a phase
+- Or there can be one to one mapping. below are some example

+    **PHASES*                  **GOALS** (plugin:goal)
+process-resources          resources:resources
+complile                   compile:compile
+package                    jar:jar

+> NOTE: no matter what we execute goals or phases, manve will execute all the pre-requisites.

 ## Terminologies associated with maven

 ### Plugin